Quick access

 AI Stack

 Legacy platforms bolt AI onto one step of an otherwise manual flow.
-Shack is autonomous across the entire transaction lifecycle.
+Shack is AI-native across the entire transaction lifecycle | 4 layers live, 1 in beta, 6 more in development.

 1 tap · <10 sec.
 Photo → title, description, category → live auction.